loukasprevyzis/dob-api/README.md

 1. Use Terraform to provision infrastructure.
 2. Use GitHub Actions to build, test, and deploy.
-3. Monitor logs and metrics for replication health and API uptime.
+3. Monitor logs and metrics for DBs with Prometheus & Alert Manager.

 ---

-## 🔐 Security
+## 🔐 Security for Ideal Production Environment

-- Any secrets exposed are for testing purposes only - in a real production scenario, Secrets Management would be enforce (Secrets Manager, Hashicorp Vault, Ansible Vault)
+- Any secrets exposed are for testing purposes only - in a real production scenario, Secrets Management would be enforced (e.g. Secrets Manager, Hashicorp Vault)
-- Secure SSH access limited to specific IP.
+- Secure SSH access limited to specific IPs.
 - Some security group rules are non-restrictive for testing purposes only from my local machine.

 ---